 - Maximum Time Frame Requirement

-Complete your program within 150% of the published program's required units - Financial Aid Educational Plan Instructions
+Complete your program within 150% of the published program's required units - Comprehensive Student Educational Plan (CSEP) Instructions

 View our entire SAP Policy for 2017-2018.Students should review the policy every year to know what the requirements are to